 MSN to DNP (with APRN-NP) Program

-This program is for APRNs who are licensed in the State of Kansas and nationally certified as a Family Nurse Practitioner, Adult Nurse Practitioner, Adult/Gerontology Nurse Practitioner, Pediatric Nurse Practitioner, or Psychiatric Mental Health Nurse Practitioner.
+This program is for APRNs who are licensed in their state of residence and nationally certified as a Family Nurse Practitioner, Adult Nurse Practitioner, Adult/Gerontology Nurse Practitioner, Pediatric Nurse Practitioner, or Psychiatric Mental Health Nurse Practitioner.
 If you are not seeking a second certification the program is 44 credit hours.
 For those seeking a second certification, an additional 6-16 credit hours is required depending on the specialty chosen.
 Clinical experiences are individually determined to add breadth and depth to your advanced practice (with a minimum of 525 clock hours of direct patient care).

 MSN to DNP (without APRN-NP) Program

-This program is for masters prepared nurses who are not licensed as an APRN-NP in the State of Kansas.
+This program is for masters prepared nurses who are not licensed as an APRN-NP in their state of residence.
 This program is 66-72 credit hours depending on the specialty chosen with a minimum of 1000 clock hours of direct patient care.